jsimplicio/jsimplicio.github.io/_posts/2019-9-9-calendar-notes-on-mobile.md

 hero_color: "#EAEAF9"
 ---

-I designed the mobile experience for adding notes to the calendar as my first project at Sprout Social.
-The web experience was previously designed by one of my teammates.
+Social media managers rely on tools that should feel familiar to them.
+It's common to jot down notes on post-its over the calendar.
+This feature should feel real and be just as useful as the real thing.

-## The calendar
+## Sprout's calendar

-The publishing calendar is a big part of the platform.
-It's where social media managers can see and manage their network posts displayed in different calendar views.
+The calendar is a big part of the tool.
+It's where social media managers see and manage their network posts.

-## Notes
+## Why Notes?
-Being able to add notes to calendars had been a feature requested by our users.
-It's helpful for them for a number of reasons including giving more flexibility to add important imformation on the calendar.
-This feature helps social media managers work efficiently with a something they already familiar with, writing a post-it note on a calendar.
+Being able to add notes to calendars was a feature requested by our users.
+This feature helps social media managers work efficiently, with adding notes on their calendar.

+## The mobile experience

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/notes-on-calendar-1.png" title="Notes on calendar" />